All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 If you have been exercising, consider changing what you're doing.
 Your body adapts to repetitive movement patterns.
 Switching from steady-state cardio to interval training, or adding resistance work, can provide a new stimulus.

-That said, be careful about the "exercise more, eat less" trap.
+But be careful about the "exercise more, eat less" trap.
 Over-exercising while under-eating is one of the most common causes of stubborn plateaus because it drives cortisol through the roof.
-More is not always better.
+More isn't always better.
 Smarter is better.

 When to adjust your approach